-The following table summarizes our contractual obligations and commitments as of December 31, 2020:
+The following table summarizes our contractual obligations and commitments as of December 31, 2019:

-Payments Due by Year Total Lo ess than 1 year 1-3 years 3-5 years More than 5 years (in thousands) Debt obligations (1) \$ 52,334 \$ 32,312 \$ 20,022 \$ - 9 - Operating lease obligations (2) 2,603 1,936 667 - Capital lease obligations (3) 1,924 1,781 143 Purchase obligations (4) 44,716 9,527 35,189 - Total \$ 101,577 \$ 45,556 \$ 56,021 \$
+Pay ments Due by Year Total L ess than 1 year 1-3 years 3-5 years Mor e than 5 years (in thousands) Debt obligations (1) \$ 55,710 \$ 23,403 \$ 32,307 \$ - \$ - Operating lease obligations (2) 3,082 1,803 1,279 Capital lease obligations (3) 4,287 2,481 1,806 Purchase obligations (4) 5,287 5,003 284 - - Total \$ 68,366,000 \$ 32,690,000 \$ 35,676,000 \$ \$

-- (1) Represents borrowings outstanding under our Prior Credit Facilities as of December 31, 2020, together with estimated interest payments thereon based on the interest rates in effect for such indebtedness as of December 31, 2020.
+Represents borrowings outstanding under our Prior Credit Facilities as of December 31, 2019, together with estimated interest payments thereon based on the interest rates in effect for such indebtedness as of December 31, 2019.
 See "-Liquidity and Capital Resources-Credit Facilities."

-Represents minimum lease payments under our non-cancelable operating leases for certain real property and equipment. - Represents minimum lease payments under capital leases together with estimated interest payments thereon based on the interest rates in effect as of December 31, 2020. - Includes \$40.0 million of remaining non-cancelable contractual commitments as of December 31, 2020 related to one of our third-party cloud infrastructure agreements, under which we committed to spend an aggregate of at least \$40.0 million between January 2021 and December 2024 with a minimum purchase commitment of \$7.0 million during any year.
-Other purchase obligations represent total future minimum payments under contracts with marketing related activities and other vendors.
+2) Represents minimum lease payments under our non-cancelable operating leases for certain real property and equipment.

+(3) Represents minimum lease payments under capital leases together with estimated interest payments thereon based on the interest rates in effect as of December 31, 2019

+(4) Purchase obligations represent total future minimum payments under contracts with our cloud infrastructure provider, marketing related activities and other vendors.

-We reported other liabilities of \$3.9 million in our consolidated balance sheet at December 31, 2020, which principally consists of unrecognized tax benefits (see Note 15 to our consolidated financial statements included elsewhere in this prospectus).
+We reported other liabilities of \$2.7 million in our consolidated balance sheet at December 31, 2019, which principally consists of unrecognized tax benefits (see Note 13 to our consolidated financial statements included elsewhere in this prospectus).
 We have excluded these liabilities from the contractual obligations table above.
 A variety of factors could affect the timing of payments for the liabilities related to unrecognized tax benefits.
 Therefore, we cannot reasonably estimate the timing of such payments.